 The Yield on Equity is the earnings or return on an investment’s equity portion.
 It is the amount of earnings compared to the amount invested in equity.

 Earnings Yield is the Earnings per Share (EPS) divided by the Market Price Per Share (MPS).
 Earnings yield shows the percentage of each unit of currency invested in the stock that was earned by a company.

 The dividend yield is a financial ratio that indicates the amount a company pays out in the form of dividends each year relative to the value of its shares or Market Price Per Share.
 In other words, the dividend yield is Dividend per Share (DPS) divided by Market Price per Share (MPS).

 The dividend yield on stocks is the yield referred to in calculating the yield gap – not the total per share return on equity for a stock investment.
 The average dividend yield is usually estimated as the average dividend yield of a major stock index, such as the S&P 500 Index.

 Yield on Bond

 Nominal Yield is the interest paid by the issuer of the bond divided by the face value of the bond.
-Current yield is the annual earnings of the bond divided by the current market price of the bond.
-Required yield is the minimum yield amount expected by investors as compensation for the risk of investing.
+The Current Yield is the annual earnings of the bond divided by the current market price of the bond.
+Required Yield is the minimum yield amount expected by investors as compensation for the risk of investing.